sylvainhalle/textidote/Readme.md

     java -jar textidote.jar --check en --dict dico.txt example.tex

 The file `dico.txt` must be a plain text file contain a list of words to be ignored, with each word on a separate line.
+(The list is case sensitive.)

 If you already spell checked you file using [Aspell](https://aspell.net) and saved a [local dictionary](http://aspell.net/0.50-doc/man-html/5_Working.html)